 You may also have vague pains in the joints, without swelling.
-In about half of people who are not treated, this joint pain returns in about six months as painful arthritis, with swelling in one or both knees.
-In about 10% of these cases, Lyme arthritis becomes chronic.
+In about 60% of people who are not treated, this joint pain returns months to years later as painful arthritis, with swelling often in one or both knees.
+In about 10% to 20% of these cases, Lyme arthritis becomes chronic.
 Some patients also experience a complex range of other symptoms, including stiff neck, headaches, sensitivity to light, memory loss, mood changes, chronic fatigue, recurring rashes, paralysis of one or both sides of the face, disruption of heart rhythm, and areas of tingling or numbness.

 In summary, general symptoms may include: